Giovanni Angelo d'Antonio: Biography

-His most successful period followed, lasting into the 1460s, during which his understanding of way in which Piero della Francesca was using light is evident.
-Works from this period include the Crocifissione e santi at Castello di Fiordimonte (1456), the Madonna e santi from church of San Francesco (1462), and the Madonna della Misericordia at Villa di Montalto (1468).
+His most successful period followed, lasting into the 1460s, during which his work reveals an understanding of the way in which Piero della Francesca was using light.
+Works from this period include the Crocifissione e santi at Castello di Fiordimonte (1456), the Madonna e santi from the church of San Francesco (1462), and the Madonna della Misericordia at Villa di Montalto (1468).

 His final major piece was undertaken in his seventies.
 He returned to work in his small home town to fresco a Madonna and child with various saints in a roadside shrine near Bolognola.
 The shrine frescoes have now been removed to the Pinacoteca Civica in Camerino and restored.

 Giovanni Angelo d'Antonio made his last Will and testament in 1478 and was dead by 1481.

 Until a radical reassessment in 2001 much of his work had been attributed to Girolamo di Giovanni (who is thought to be Giovanni Boccati's son).
 The contribution made by Giovanni Angelo d'Antonio to the reputation of the Camerino school of the 15th century is now considered at least as significant as that made by Giovanni Boccati and Girolamo di Giovanni.